tiwari16/Deployment_credit_card_payment_defaults/README.md

 ## Project Structure
 The project is organized as follows:

-- `main.py`: The main script that defines and deploys the Azure Machine Learning pipeline.
+- `e2e-ml-pipeline_cc_defaults.ipynb`: The main script is in the attched jupyter notebook that defines and deploys the Azure Machine Learning
+   pipeline.
 - `components/`: Directory containing the component scripts and YAML definitions for data preparation and model training.
 - `dependencies/`: Directory containing the Conda environment YAML file.
 - `deploy/`: Directory containing a sample request JSON for testing the deployed endpoint.